Ken Avery begins his 17th year as Gardener.

 President Dassett noted the Friends support for the Garden during the past year [Fiscal year ended April 30], which included the $2,000 mentioned above, plus the purchase of a chain saw, installation of lighting for the display cases in the shelter, fireplace glass doors for the shelter, repairing a projector and replacing a stolen tape deck [All except the $2,000 occurred in calendar year 1974].

-Membership totaled 260.
+Membership noted in the Secretary's report totaled 240.
 Friends assets totaled $3,902.
 Dr. Marian Grimes reported on the shelter volunteer (hosts) program with 38 people on list.
 Betty Bridgman, Marion Andren and Muriel Avery were the nominating committee for the Board of Directors slate.

 Mr. Lehnert, who was an honorary director for the past several years, returns, replacing Wilber Tusler.
-Also Mildred Olson returns.
+Also Mildred Olson returns following an illness in 1974.

 Ex-officio member: Kenneth Avery.
 The Honorary Board Membership list this year was: Marion Cross, Dorothy Binder, Russell Bennett, Mrs. C. M. Case, Whitney Eastman, Mrs. George Ludcke, Henry Neils, Leonard Odell, Leonard Ramberg, Mrs. Clarence Tolg and the Martha Crone as honorary life member.